ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     ![Restore VM task error VM is running](images/g039/pve_restore_live_vm_rst_output_error.webp "Restore VM task error VM is running")

-    In short, the log messages shown in the `Output` tab tells you that you can't execute a restoration on a VM that is currently running.
+    In short, the log messages shown in the `Output` tab tells you that you cannot execute a restoration on a VM that is currently running.

 You might wonder why the web console does not block the `Restore` action right away for running VMs.
 Since nothing is broken, take this as just one of the many idiosyncrasies within the Proxmox VE software, and hope that they improve this and other things in future releases.